 This is the score Facebook assigns to determine average cost and likelihood of ad placement.
 Many advertisers watch these scores closely and base decisions on them, but lower-scoring ads have been known to outperform ads with higher scores.
 Relevance scores also don’t provide any insights advertisers can use to improve their ads or fine-tune their campaigns.

 An earlier point bears repeating: no single campaign metric should determine how you proceed.
-Viewing each metric in combination with others will provide much-needed context.
+Viewing each metric in combination with others will provide a much-needed context.
 For best results, track your ads from a variety of angles: delivery, engagement, average costs, and business value.

 Knowing how much you’ve spent over the course of a campaign helps to ensure you’re staying within your budget.
 You might find you’ll need to adjust your investment in a particular ad or shift your spending priority to higher-performing ads (something Facebook can do for you, which we’ll explain in more detail below).